 Other additives include anti-foaming agents, demulsifiers, emulsifiers, biocides, and extreme pressure modifiers.
 Oil additives and their purposes can vary widely.

 With all these options, you might wonder if motor oil additives will work.
 The answer depends on your needs.
 The motor oil supplement you choose needs to be right for your car and your engine, so make sure you follow specifications.

-While motor oil is not a necessity to run your car, it can improve its functioning, performance and lifespan.
+While motor oil supplements are not a necessity to run your car, they can improve its functioning, performance and lifespan.
 Motor oil straight out of the bottle typically has a small percentage of additives already, but you can further improve your results with aftermarket options.